JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 ### Doodle

 _Doodle_ is a vector-based UI framework for Kotlin/JS.
-Doodle applications use the browser’s graphics capabilities to draw user interfaces instead of relying on DOM, CSS, or Javascript.
+Doodle applications use the browser's graphics capabilities to draw user interfaces instead of relying on DOM, CSS, or Javascript.
 By using this approach, Doodle gives you precise control over the rendering of arbitrary UI elements, vector shapes, gradients, and custom visualizations.